ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-`redirectUri` has to match a redirect URI registered with your provider, so change it there at the same time.
-None of
+The `redirectUri` property must match a redirect URI registered with your provider.
+Update the registered redirect URI
+when you change this value.

-these builders may add query parameters; the plugin rejects a path that does.
+None of these builders support query parameters.
+The plugin rejects paths that include them.

 ## Protect routes with the session {id="session"}

-`provider.session` authenticates users who are already signed in.
+The `provider.session` scheme authenticates users with an existing session.
 Inside the block, `call.principal` is an
 `OidcToken.Id`:

 ```kotlin